Hydro Cars – hydrogen fuel

 Unfortunately, there is a large lobbying factor against this concept.
 Major oil companies and automobile companies are not happy with the concept of moving away from the standard gasoline fuels.
 It is expected that should there be such a move to hydrogen based fuels, oil companies may go bankrupt and there may be less of a need for cars as the fuel cells are expected to last the life of the car.

 The future most likely will go the way of hydrogen based fuel.
-Watch for it to be the focus of energy within the next 20 years.
+Watch for it to be the focus of within the next 20 years.

 Stevo Lim